3 Ways for Movie Buffs to Snag Free Tickets to Advance Movie Screenings

 Ever wonder how people get invited to advance movie screenings?
 If you’re like me, you’ve assumed such events are reserved for VIPs and members of the media.

 The truth is, anyone can get free tickets to early movie screenings.
 Film studios regularly give away tickets to create positive buzz and press before the official release of a film.

 Curious about how to get free passes to advance movie screenings?
-If you’re big movie fan, the following tips could save you hundreds, if not thousands, of dollars in admission prices.
+If you’re a big movie fan, the following tips could save you hundreds, if not thousands, of dollars in admission prices.

 1. Sign Up With Gofobo